Thursday, 2 February 2017

 "The thing is, it's there so I might as well talk about it.
 I like to get it out of the way early because it's kind of obvious, I think.
 I don't want to be defined by it.
 Maybe some people get grim, but I don't.
 You cannot sit at home wondering about your symptoms.
 It's not going to go away.
 I think it's an attitude - you say, 'screw it, let's get on with it'".

-Learn more about this fascinating surgical procedure (above - known as Deep Brain Stimulationused to treat the overwhelming effects of Parkinson's disease such as tremorrigiditystiffnessslowed movement and walking problems -
+Learn more about this fascinating surgical procedure (above) used to treat the overwhelming effects of Parkinson's disease such as tremor, rigidity,

 "The essence of this man is his unique capacity to reflect on human behaviour